Your supplier slipped two weeks and you found out when the line stopped

 Exactly what you get

 Supply chain software that unifies supplier signals from EDI, portals, and history, predicts delays before they hit, and flags risk against your production schedule so a planner can expedite a coil or re-sequence work.
-It integrates with your ERP, inventory management, and warehouse management systems so the warning turns into action.
+It integrates with your ERP, inventory management, and warehouse management system (WMS)s so the warning turns into action.

 How to choose a developer in Milwaukee